Skip to content

 [Source]

-Called when a chunk from send_chunk() has been handed to the OS.
+Called for a chunk from send_chunk() whose bytes reached the OS.

 The token matches the ChunkSendToken returned by the send_chunk() call that produced the data.
-Fires asynchronously in a subsequent behavior turn — never during the send_chunk() call itself.
-Only user chunks trigger this callback; internal sends (headers, terminal chunk, error responses) do not.
+Can fire during the send_chunk() call itself when the bytes drain immediately, so any state that on_chunk_sent reads must be set before calling send_chunk().
+Only user chunks produce this callback; internal sends (headers, terminal chunk, error responses) do not.

 fun ref on_chunk_sent(